Frequently Asked Questions

 HOW DOES THE FEDERAL RESIDENTIAL TAX CREDIT (ITC) WORK?

-The Residential Tax Credit (sometimes called “ITC” or “RTC”) in 2020 is a 26% federal tax credit for solar systems on residential properties.
-As the owner of the solar energy system, you may be eligible to apply the credit as a dollar-for-dollar reduction in the federal income taxes that you owe in the year that you purchased your solar system.
-If the RTC granted for your solar system is greater than your tax liabilities in the year that you purchased your solar energy system, you may be able to apply the remaining RTC in the subsequent year.
+The Residential Tax Credit (sometimes called “ITC” or “RTC”) in 2022 is a 30% federal tax credit for solar systems on residential properties.
+As the owner of the solar energy system, you may be eligible to apply the credit as a dollar-for-dollar reduction of the federal income taxes that you owe in the year that you purchased your solar system.
+If the RTC granted for your solar system is greater than your tax liabilities in the year that you purchased your solar energy system, you may be able to apply the remaining RTC in subsequent years.
 To determine your eligibility for any federal solar residential tax credit, you should make an independent assessment or consult with your tax advisor.

 Here's an example: